zspitz/dlr/docs/expr-tree-spec/api-reference.md

 <h3 id="greaterthan">4.4.17 GreaterThan</h3>

 Use GreaterThan in BinaryExpression nodes to represent a numeric comparison.
 Given a GreaterThan node, exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is (e1) &gt; (e2), including evaluation order.
+Then the C\# equivalent of exp is (e1) \> (e2), including evaluation order.

 Use this in DynamicExpression to ask the first object to return whether it is greater than the second object.
 The expectation is that this operator is a comparison returning a Boolean value, but it could be a composition, I/O, or any kind of operator returning any type of value.

 <h3 id="greaterthanorequal">4.4.18 GreaterThanOrEqual</h3>

 Use GreaterThanOrEqual in BinaryExpression nodes to represent a numeric comparison.
 Given a GreaterThanOrEqual node, exp, let e1 and e2 be the C\# equivalent of exp.Left and exp.Right.
-Then the C\# equivalent of exp is (e1) &gt;= (e2), including evaluation order.
+Then the C\# equivalent of exp is (e1) \>= (e2), including evaluation order.

 Use this in DynamicExpression to ask the first object to return whether it is greater than or equal to the second object.
 The equality test is a deep structural equality, not object identity or first level aggregation equality.
 The expectation is that this operator is a comparison returning a Boolean value, but it could be a composition, I/O, or any kind of operator returning any type of value.